rflamary/stdgrb/README.md

-# stdgrb: Python Gurobi solvers for standard dense problems
+# stdgrb: Python Gurobi solvers for standard problems

 This is a fast cython wrapper for strandard dense optimization that calls gurobi through its C interface.
 It is more efficient for dense problems